 The research was focused on talented employees who work in the dynamically developing field of IT.
 In future research, it would be appropriate to focus on other professional groups, such as doctors, scientists, technicians, and others, as their benefit preferences may differ.
 It is probable that other professional groups will also be interested in the possibility of flexible working hours and other benefits that enable independent organization of working hours.
 This consideration is also confirmed by studies that already have been done and concentrated on similar issues.
 For example, flexible working hours for researchers at universities have been examined in more detail by Lytovchenko (2018).
-Other scientists also report on the positive effects of flexible working hours.
-Aries et al. (2019) found that if the employer allows flexible working hours, it significantly strengthens employee engagement.
+Other scientists also report on the positive effects of flexible working hours, it significantly strengthens employee engagement.
 Flexible working hours are considered a competitive advantage by talented employees, which in turn has an impact on work performance (Galea, Houkes, & De Rijk, 2014; Bukhari, Gupta, & Taggar, 2018; and others).